 Confirm that the bag was not damaged in shipping by performing the following integrity test.
+If using reusable sensors, perform the integrity test once before installing the sensors, and once after installing them.

 Note: The acceptance criteria specified in step 6 should be treated as a guideline.
 Users can create their own protocol and acceptance criteria to confirm their bags were not damaged in shipping.